AndreiThira/andrei-be-nc-news/README.md

 ***

 ### Deployment <a name="Deployment"></a>
-<p>Render for API Hosting<br>
+**Render for API Hosting**
 I have deployed the RESTful API using [Render](https://render.com/), a powerful platform for hosting web applications.
-This ensures that our API is highly available and scales effortlessly to meet user demand.You can access our API [here](https://nc-news-sem6.onrender.com/api).</p>
+This ensures that our API is highly available and scales effortlessly to meet user demand.You can access our API [here](https://nc-news-sem6.onrender.com/api).

-<p>Database Instance with ElephantSQL<br>
+**Database Instance with ElephantSQL**
 For my database needs, I rely on [ElephantSQL](https://www.elephantsql.com/), a managed PostgreSQL database service.
-This hosted database instance ensures data durability, reliability, and scalability.</p>
+This hosted database instance ensures data durability, reliability, and scalability.

 ***